quchen/articles/zero_to_local_ghc.md

 ### Cleaning up

 First of all, you can now uninstall your bootstrapping GHC.
-Unfortunately, that will break the GHC manpage; add `<prefix>/share/man/` to your `MANPATH` to fix this, and run `sudo mandb` to rebuild the cache for good measure afterwards.
+Unfortunately, that will break the GHC manpage; add `<prefix>/share/man/` to your `$MANPATH` to fix this, and run `sudo mandb` to rebuild the cache for good measure afterwards.

 Next, clean your local directories by deleting `~/.{ghc,cabal}`.